Collagen vs Bone Broth

 There are more differences than similarities between the two.

-They are made completely differently (scary stuff on that below) have different nutrients and uses.
+Collagen peptides and bone broth are not the same.
+To start, they are made completely differently (scary stuff on that below) have different nutrients and uses.

 The main nutritional difference you’ll see below is that bone broth is full of hydrating electrolytes.
 While collagen has none.

 The quality and sourcing is another huge difference you’ll see below.
 I’ll outline exactly how collagen and bone broth are made.